anoubluvz/svelte-supabase-auth/README.md

-# Simple Blogging Website
+# Simple Authentication for Websites
-Simple blogging website coded using SvelteJS and Supabase
+Simple authentication for websites coded using SvelteJS and Supabase